isomerpages/nlb-eyeonasia/_india-know-working/06-inspiring-stories.md

 [**ONGC: The untold story**](https://nlb.overdrive.com/media/4540886){:target="_blank"}

-This book is essentially a narrative of ONGC’s early days, how, when and where it was born, what were its labour pains, what was it like in its infancy, and finally how it overcame its teething troubles and growing pains.
+This book is essentially a narrative of ONGC’s early days- How, when and where it was born, what was it like in its infancy, and finally how it overcame its teething troubles and growing pains.
 Learn about India's only public sector company to feature in Fortune's 'Most Admired Energy Companies' list, which overcame the determined opposition mounted by the vested western oil cartels who did not want India to have a national petroleum industry.

 Retrieved from OverDrive. *myLibrary* ID login is required to access this ebook.